Skip to main content

 "Let's take her to meet my son!"

-The court buzzed with people from around the kingdom who have come to witness this meeting as the guards announced
+The court buzzed with people from around the kingdom who had come to witness this meeting as the guards announced

 "Princess of Biratnagar, Daughter of King Birat, Princess Uttara is on her way!"

-Everyone waited to catch a glimpse of her as she made her way inside measuring her steps just like the grooming teachers taught her.
+Everyone waited to catch a glimpse of her as she made her way inside, measuring her steps just like the grooming teachers taught her.
 Her heart seemed to beat louder than the Palace Drums.
-She was helped by the Queen on one of the thrones and her seat was just across the room from the groom.
-Her head down she couldn't afford to shamelessly catch a glimpse of the groom in front of all these people.
+She was helped by the Queen on one of the thrones, and her seat was just across the room from the groom.
+Her head down, she couldn't afford to shamelessly catch a glimpse of the groom in front of all these people.

-After releasing her maids for the night she silently stepped into the Palace gardens just below her Balcony.
-Losing all the heavy jewellery and unbraiding her hair she felt free.
+After releasing her maids for the night, she silently stepped into the Palace gardens just below her Balcony.
+Losing all the heavy jewellery and unbraiding her hair, she felt free.
 She closed her eyes and breathed in the fresh air.
-Suddenly there were footsteps behind her.
+Suddenly, there were footsteps behind her.

 "You are Uttara?
 Did my father actually teach you to dance?"